ori-orion/orion_manipulation/README.md

 ## To do:
 - [x] Add manipulation actions to the orion_actions repo
-- [ ] Hard code a door grasp pose given a point cloud of the handle
+- [x] Hard code a door grasp pose given a point cloud of the handle
-- [ ] Develop door opening motions
+- [ ] Develop door opening motions and introudce into the open door action server
-- [ ] Refactor point cloud filtering
+- [x] Refactor point cloud filtering
 - [ ] Modify manipulation package to use orion_actions for the actions and messages
 - [ ] Document `Caffe' install instructions (needed for grasp pose synthesis)
 - [ ] Change grasp parameters for use on HSR
 - [ ] Integrate the handle detection and grasp synthesis
 - [ ] Implement all the actions (split this up into smaller tasks later)
-- [ ] Refactor point cloud filtering

 ## Notes
 Grasp pose synthesis is a bit weird when applied to the door handle point cloud.
 It doesn't give the classic perpendicular pose as i would like.
 Think this should be hard coded instead.